wikifactory/stepcode-example/README.md

 # Build STEPcode

 Just following the steps explained on: http://stepcode.github.io/ works almost.
 We need to specifiy a different schema because `ap214` does not exist anymore in the source tree, instead we'll use `ap242` since that seems to be the one that best fits our use case (there is also a schema named `ap214e3` which I assume would be what we would use if we wanted to build a version for the 214 schema).
+It is also possble to specify `ALL` as a schema, which should also be the default if nothing is specified.

 I did the following to build STEPcode:

     cd stepcode/
-    mkdir ap242
+    mkdir build
-    cd ap242
+    cd build
     cmake .. -DSC_BUILD_SCHEMAS="ap242"
     make -j4 all